Underground Press Syndicate: Formation

 The Underground Press Syndicate was initially formed by the publishers of five early underground papers: the East Village Other (New York City), the Los Angeles Free Press, the Berkeley Barb, The Paper (East Lansing, Michigan), and Fifth Estate (Detroit, Michigan).

 The first official UPS gathering was held at the home of the San Francisco Oracle's Michael Bowen in Stinson Beach, California, in March 1967, with some 30 people representing a half-dozen papers in attendance.

-The meeting was chaotic and largely symbolic, and the concept amorphous.
+The meeting was chaotic and largely symbolic, and the concept was amorphous.
 It was hoped that the syndicate would sell national advertising space that would run in all five papers, but this never happened.
 As Thorne Dreyer and Victoria Smith wrote for Liberation News Service (LNS), the formation of UPS was designed "to create the illusion of a giant coordinated network of freaky papers, poised for the kill".
-But, they added, "this mythical value was to be extremely important: the shoes could be grown into" and the emergence of UPS helped to create a sense of national community and to make the papers feel less isolated in their efforts.
+But, they added, "this mythical value was to be extremely important: the shoes could be grown into," and the emergence of UPS helped to create a sense of national community and to make the papers feel less isolated in their efforts.

-Walter Bowart and John Wilcock of the East Village Other, with Michael Kindman of The Paper took the lead in inviting other papers to join.
+Walter Bowart and John Wilcock of the East Village Other, with Michael Kindman of The Paper, took the lead in inviting other papers to join.
 The San Francisco Oracle, The Rag, and the Illustrated Paper (a psychedelic paper published in Mendocino, California) joined soon afterward, and membership grew rapidly in 1967 as new papers were founded (such as the Chicago Seed) and immediately joined.
 First-hand coverage of the 1967 Detroit riots in Fifth Estate was one example of material that was widely copied in other papers of the syndicate.

 The first paper in the deep South to join was The Inquisition (Charlotte, North Carolina).
 Fluxus West, a Fluxus offshoot mostly engaged in mail art and self-publishing activities, founded by Ken Friedman, was also one of the newest UPS members in 1967.